Trovemaster/Duo/docs/source/functions.rst

 ``TWO_COUPLED_EMOS``
 ^^^^^^^^^^^^^^^^^^^^

 This is a combination of two coupled diabatic EMOs coupled with a function given ``COSH-POLY`` into adiabatic potentials.
-Only one of the two EMOS is requested via the last parameter ``COMPON``.
+Only one of the two EMOS is requested via the last parameter ``COMPONENT``.

 Example: